Northern Lights Forecast for La Ronge Tonight

 How to use tonight's forecast in La Ronge

-The current aurora chance for La Ronge is Low.
+The current aurora chance for La Ronge is None.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means